Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

 \subsection{Discussion}

 Under a fixed bitrate constraint, oversampling no longer reduces the MMSE since increasing the sampling rate forces a reduction in the quantizer resolution and increases the magnitude of the quantization noise.
-As illustrated in Fig.~\ref{fig:PCM_spectral}, for any $f_s$ below the Nyquist rate the bandwidth of both the signal and the noise occupies the entire digital frequency domain, whereas the magnitude of the noise decreases as more bits are used in quantizing each sample.
-It follows that $f_s^\star$ cannot be larger than the Nyquist rate as stated in Proposition~\ref{prop:sub_nyquist}, and is strictly smaller than Nyquist when the energy of $X(\cdot)$ is not uniformly distributed over its bandwidth, as in Example~\ref{ex:triangle2}.
+As illustrated in Fig.~\ref{fig:PCM_spectral}, for any $f_s$ below the Nyquist rate the bandwidths of both the signal and the quantization noise occupy the entire digital frequency domain, whereas the magnitude of the noise decreases as more bits are used in quantizing each sample.
+It follows that $f_s^\star$ cannot be larger than the Nyquist rate (Corollary~\ref{cor:optimal_sampling_rate_PCM}), and is strictly smaller than Nyquist when the energy of $X(\cdot)$ is not uniformly distributed over its bandwidth.
 In this case, some distortion due to sampling is preferred in order to increase the quantizer resolution.
 In other words, restricted to scalar quantization, the optimal rate $R$ code is achieved by sub-Nyquist sampling.
-This behavior of $\tilde{D}(f_s,R)$ is similar to the behavior of the information theoretic bound $D(f_s,R)$, as both provide an optimal sampling rate which balances sampling error and lossy compression error.
+This behavior of $D_{PCM}(f_s,R)$ is similar to the behavior of the minimal ADX distortion $D^\star(f_s,R)$, as both provide an optimal sampling rate which balances sampling distortion and lossy compression distortion.
 On the other hand, oversampling introduces redundancy into the PCM representation, and yields a worse distortion-rate code than with $f_s = f_s^\star$.
-In this aspect the behavior of $\tilde{D}(f_s,R)$ is different than $D(f_s,R)$, since the latter does not penalize oversampling because in the system model of Fig.~\ref{fig:system_model}, the encoder has the freedom to discard redundant samples.\\

-The trade-off between sampling rate and quantization precision is particularly interesting in the case where the signal is not bandlimited: although there is no sampling rate that guarantees perfect reconstruction, there is still a sampling rate that optimizes the aforementioned trade-off and minimizes the MMSE under a bitrate constraint.

-The similarity between $f_s^\star$ and $f_{DR}$ as a function of $R$ suggests that in order to implement a sub-Nyquist A/D converter that operates close to the minimal information theoretic sampling rate $f_{DR}$, the principle of trading quantization bits with sampling rate must be taken into account.
-The observation that
+In this aspect the behavior of $D_{PCM}(f_s,R)$ is different than $D^\star(f_s,R)$ that represents the information theoretic bound, since the latter does not penalize oversampling as the optimal ADX encoder has the freedom to discard redundant samples when needed.
+The similarity between $f_s^\star$ and $f_{R}$ as a function of $R$ is due to the fact that the optimal representation is obtained by discarding the same part of the signal under both the optimal lossy compression scheme or PCM.
+The observation that $f_s^\star \leq f_{R}$ in Examples \ref{ex:triangle2} and \ref{ex:gaussmarkov2} is explained by the diminishing effect of reducing the sampling rate on the overall error.
+That is, since $D_{\PCM}(f_s^\star,R) \geq D_X(R)$, the optimal lossy compression scheme is more sensitive to changes in the sampling rate than the sub-optimal implementation of A/D conversion via PCM.